 Hernandez was the first Transportation Security Administration employee to be killed in the line of duty in the agency's 12-year history.
 The TSA was established following the terrorist attacks on Sept.
 11, 2001.
 Since the shooting, a union that represents TSA officers has pushed for a new class of armed TSA officers.

 Andre Birotte, Jr., U.S. Attorney for the Central District of California, announced 11 charges in Dec.
 2013 against Paul Anthony Ciancia.
-The charges include the first-degree murder of TSA officer Gerardo Hernandez and two counts of attempted murder.
-The government is yet to make a decision on seeking the death penalty.
+The charges include the first-degree murder and two counts of attempted murder.

-A judge ruled March 3 that Paul Anthony Ciancia can be moved from the San Bernardino County jail where he has been receiving treatment for his wounds to the downtown Los Angeles federal detention center.
-Ciancia's lawyer said the move was expected by the end of the week.
-The next court date was scheduled for Aug.
-11.
+A judge ruled March 3 that Paul Anthony Ciancia would be moved from the San Bernardino County jail where he received treatment for his wounds to the downtown Los Angeles federal detention center.
+Ciancia has a trial date set for Dec.
+8, 2014.

 Accused Los Angeles airport gunman to be moved to federal detention

 Ciancia was an unemployed motorcycle mechanic who had recently moved to Los Angeles from Pennsville, NJ.
 According to police, he had a friend drop him off at LAX just moments before he pulled a .223-caliber semiautomatic rifle from a duffel bag and opened fire.
 Police say they don't think the friend knew of the shooter's plans.